 Note: Students under Academic Warning are only permitted to interrupt their programs with the prior written approval of the Associate Dean.
+Marginal students who want permission to interrupt their programs must make that request in writing by August 15 immediately following the ruling that placed them on Academic Warning.
 If students on Academic Warning interrupt their programs for more than 12 months without prior approval, readmission will normally not be granted unless the student meets the current readmission criteria.
 (This provision regarding permission to interrupt their program does not apply to Marginal students who attend another postsecondary institution in the interim.
 Such students must reapply as transfer applicants, see §15.15.9).

-162.5.4 Continuation in the BSc (Specialization in Science and Education) and BEd (Secondary) Combined Degree Program
+162.5.6 Continuation in the BSc (Specialization in Science and Education) and BEd (Secondary) Combined Degree Program